qscgy/qscgy.github.io/util/resume.md

 - Taught high school students fundamental skills in mechanical engineering, programming, and system design, leading to 3 world championship appearances in the 5 full competition seasons during this time period.

 ## Publications & Patents
-**Ehrenstein, S.** (In review, 2026).
+**Ehrenstein, S.** (in press).
 Virtual Tagging: Software-based Navigation to Marked Locations in Colonoscopy.
+MICCAI Doctoral Symposium 2026.

-**Ehrenstein, S.**, McGill, S., Rosenman, J., and Pizer, S. (In review, 2026).
+**Ehrenstein, S.**, McGill, S., Rosenman, J., and Pizer, S. (in press).
 Medial Skeletons for Haustral Fold Detection in Colonoscopy.
+Workshop on Shape in Medical Imaging at MICCAI 2026.

 Ahmad, A., **Ehrenstein, S.**, Thomas, I., and Oudeh, N. (2026).
 RePurposeX: Designing Mixed-Initiative Decision Support for Drug Repurposing with Biomedical Knowledge Graphs.International Conference on Healthcare Informatics.
 Minneapolis, MN.